-- (1) Individuals working in the facility shall wash their hands vigorously for ten to fifteen seconds before beginning work and upon completing work, before and after eating, after using the bathroom, after covering their mouth when sneezing and coughing, before and after providing personal care services or skilled nursing care, when there has been contact with body substances, after contact with contaminated materials, before handling food, and at other appropriate times; - (2) If the residential care facility provides any laundering services, the facility shall keep clean and soiled linen separate.
+- (b) Resident-specific data that include, at minimum, patient identification number, gender and date of birth; and - (7) If applicable, regular participation in regional healthcare zone meetings, based on the regional healthcare zone in which the home is located. - (1) Individuals working in the facility shall wash their hands vigorously for ten to fifteen seconds before beginning work and upon completing work, before and after eating, after using the bathroom, after covering their mouth when sneezing and coughing, before and after providing personal care services or skilled nursing care, when there has been contact with body substances, after contact with contaminated materials, before handling food, and at other appropriate times; - (2) If the residential care facility provides any laundering services, the facility shall keep clean and soiled linen separate.
 Soiled laundry shall be handled as little as possible.
 Laundry that is wet or soiled with body substances shall be placed in moisture-resistant bags which are secured or tied to prevent spillage.
 Laundry staff shall wear moisture-resistant gloves, suitable for sorting and handling soiled laundry, and a moisture-resistant gown or sleeved plastic apron if soiling of staff members' clothing is likely.
 The facility shall use laundry cycles according to the washer and detergent manufacturers' recommendations.
 Protective clothing shall be removed before handling clean laundry; - (3) Individuals providing personal care services or skilled nursing care that may result in exposure to body substances, shall wear disposable vinyl or latex gloves as a protective barrier and shall remove and dispose of the used gloves and wash hands before contact with another resident.
 If exposed to body substances, the individual who has been exposed shall wash his or her hands and other exposed skin surfaces immediately and thoroughly with soap and water.
-The facility shall provide follow-up consistent with the guidelines issued by the United States centers for disease control and prevention for the prevention of transmission of human immunodeficney virus and hepatitis B virus to healtheare and public-safety workers in effect at the time.
+The facility shall provide follow-up consistent with the guidelines issued by the United States centers for disease control and prevention for the prevention of transmission of human immunodefiency virus and hepatitis B virus to health-care and public-safety workers in effect at the time.
 Individuals providing personal care services or skilled nursing care shall wash their hands before and after providing the services or care even if they used gloves; - (4) Place disposable articles, other than sharp items, contaminated with body substances in a container impervious to moisture and manage them in a fashion consistent with Chapter 3734. of the Revised Code.
-Reusable items contaminated with body substances shall be bagged, then sent for decontamination; - (5) Wear a moisture-resistant gown or other appropriate protective clothing if soiling of clothing with body substances is likely;

-- (6) Wear a mask and protective eye wear if splashing of body substances is likely or if a procedure that may create an acrosol is being performed; and - (7) Ensure that all hypodermic needles, syringes, lancets, razor blades and similar sharp wastes are disposed of by placing them in rigid, tightly closed punctureresistant containers before they are transported off the premises of the facility, in a manner consistent with Chapter 3734. of the Revised Code.
-The residential care facility shall provide instructions to residents who use sharps on the proper techniques for disposing of them.

-For the purposes of this paragraph, "body substance" means blood, semen, vaginal secretions, feees, urine, wound drainage, emesis, and any other body fluids that have visible blood in them.
+Reusable items contaminated with body substances shall be bagged, then sent for decontamination; - (5) Wear a moisture-resistant gown or other appropriate protective clothing if soiling of clothing with body substances is likely; - (6) Wear a mask and protective eye wear if splashing of body substances is likely or if a procedure that may create an aerosol is being performed; and - (7) Ensure that all hypodermic needles, syringes, lancets, razor blades and similar sharp wastes are disposed of by placing them in rigid, tightly closed puncture resistant containers before they are transported off the premises of the facility, in a manner consistent with Chapter 3734. of the Revised Code.
+The residential care facility shall provide instructions to residents who use sharps on the proper techniques for disposing of them. - For the purposes of this paragraph, "body substance" means blood, semen, vaginal secretions, feces, urine, wound drainage, emesis, and any other body fluids that have visible blood in them.